 Musculoskeletal Disorders — Claiming Compensation for Pain at Work

-Musculoskeletal disorders developed from the workplace are one of the most common types of ill-health employees suffer.
+Musculoskeletal disorders (MSDs) developed from the workplace are one of the most common types of ill-health employees suffer.
 They are a fairly ubiquitous illness that can affect anyone of any age or profession, in a myriad of areas of the body.
 In the 2018/19 period, there were estimated to be 498,000 workers suffering from muscular or skeletal problems, roughly quarter of which newly developed during that time.
 6.9 million working days were lost as a result, with a cost in the billions of pounds to the UK as a whole in the same timeframe.
-Whilst these types of ill-health don’t put lives at risk, it can decrease the quality of them, with back pain making sleep difficult or repetitive strain injury inhibiting people from a myriad of leisure activities – just two examples that are a detriment to people with musculoskeletal problems.
+Whilst these types of ill-health don’t put lives at risk, it can decrease the quality of them.
+MSDs, such as back pain, make sleep difficult and repetitive strain injury, which inhibits people from a myriad of leisure activities — just two examples that are a detriment to people with musculoskeletal problems.

-Given the broadness of the disorder and the way they are contracted over time, not exclusively from one-off accident at work, they aren’t the most straightforward cases for personal injury compensation.
+Given the broadness of MSDs and the way they are contracted over time, not exclusively from a one-off accident at work, they aren’t the most straightforward cases for personal injury compensation.
 Factoring in the causes and negligence at hand are tricky when making a claim.
 However, our team of workplace claim experts are able to assess your case for free.
 We can give you realistic expectations of success and potential awards and offer our legal services on a no win, no fee* basis.
 So, if you’re suffering from muscular, joint, skeletal or whatever pain because of work, speak to our team today to find out if you have a claim.
-We’re on 08082391859 24/7 for your convivence.
+We’re on 08082391859^ 24/7 for your convenience.